google/protobuf-gradle-plugin/README.md

 // Optional - defaults to 'protoc' searching through your PATH protocPath = '/usr/local/bin/protoc'
-// Optional - specify a 'protoc' that is downloaded from repositories, this overrides 'protocPath' protocDep = 'com.google.protobuf:protoc:3.0.0-alpha2'
+// Optional - specify a 'protoc' that is downloaded from repositories, this overrides 'protocPath'
+// NOTE: we are still in the process of deploying 'protoc' artifacts to Maven
+// Central.
+Currently there are no read-to-use artifacts. protocDep = 'com.google.protobuf:protoc:3.0.0-alpha2'

 // Optional - defaults to value below